szymonpawlowski/linear_regression/README.md

 # 📈 Linear Regression Model App
 Implementation of linear regression in Python.
+Current version: 1.0.0

 ## 📄 Description
 This project implements linear regression from the ground up.
 The model is learning on randomly generated data, user input data or data from file.
-Everything is set in a friendly GUI easy to use.\
+Everything is set in a friendly GUI easy to use.
-PS.
-Currently as of October 2025 the project isn't finished.

 ## 📌 Requirements
 In order for this project to work you'll need: